Varicella (Chickenpox) Vaccine - What You Need to Know

 Why get vaccinated?

-Chickenpox can cause an itchy rash that usually lasts about a week.
+Varicella, also called "chickenpox," causes an itchy rash that usually lasts about a week.
 It can also cause fever, tiredness, loss of appetite, and headache.
-It can lead to skin infections, pneumonia, inflammation of the blood vessels, and swelling of the brain and/or spinal cord covering, and infections of the bloodstream, bone, or joints.
-Some people who get chickenpox get a painful rash called shingles (also known as herpes zoster) years later.
+It can lead to skin infections, pneumonia, inflammation of the blood vessels, swelling of the brain and/or spinal cord covering, and infections of the bloodstream, bone, or joints.
+Some people who get chickenpox get a painful rash called "shingles" (also known as herpes zoster) years later.

 Most people who are vaccinated with 2 doses of varicella vaccine will be protected for life.